MusaOzcetin/IPE/routing_logic.md

 * **Program Ambiguity:** If a program is named without a level, check both `bachelor` and `master` aliases.
 If matches exist in *both*, **ask the user to clarify** (BSc or MSc?).
 * **Unclear Program/Alias:** If no match is found for a program name, inform the user the program may not be offered or the name/slug is incorrect.
 * **No Match/Insufficient Data:** If the query is clear but cannot be matched to a keyword, or the source does not contain the answer, state clearly that the information is **not available**. **Do NOT fabricate an answer.**

+---

+Before sending a response, verify that every URL you output is an exact string match from the `routing_map.json`.
+If verification fails, delete the URL and use the fallback contact response.